vertex-protocol/vertex-web-monorepo-snapshot/README.md

 - Install dependencies using `yarn install`.
 - For usage of a _local_ Vertex SDK (useful if you're testing SDK changes / unpublished SDK functionality):
+    - Setup a state where peer dependencies in `@vertex-protocol/react-client` point to the installed dependencies in this repo.
+This is required for certain packages (such as React) that do not work with multiple instances
+        - run `yarn link-react-package-dependencies` in this repo
+          > To reverse this (i.e. unlink react package dependencies), run `yarn unlink-react-package-dependencies` in the
+          > root of this repo.
+        - then `yarn link-react-package-dependencies` in the SDK repo
+    - Setup a state where the frontend code points to a local SDK build:
         - run `yarn link-local` in `vertex-typescript-sdk`,
-    - then `yarn link-local-sdk` in the `apps/trade` app.
+        - then `yarn link-local-sdk` in the root of this repo.
-      > To reverse this (i.e. unlink packages for remote SDK), run `yarn unlink-local-sdk` in this `apps/trade`.
+          > To reverse this (i.e. unlink packages for remote SDK), run `yarn unlink-local-sdk` in the root of this repo.

-NOTE: Be sure to run `yarn build` in the SDK repo for latest SDK changes to reflect
+    - Run `yarn build` in the SDK repo when any code changes are made to the SDK.
+You will also need to build the SDK when setting up the integration for the first time

 **Set up environment:**